hardik402/docker/README.md

 # docker
-1. to pull the latest image from central repository : git pull <image name>
+1. to pull the latest image from central repository : git pull {image name}

    git pull nginx

 2. to pull the specific tag of the image from central repository : git pull <image name>:<tag>
 [Source]